Sydney gay and lesbian Mardi Gras dykes on bikes

 Credit: Hamid Mousa

 The Mardi Gras Parade is the finale of the program.
-Over 300,000 people line the 1.7km long parade route to watch the 8500 participants march, dance and ride their way past.
+Over 300,000 people line the 1.7km parade route to watch more than 12,000 participants and over 200 floats march, dance and ride their way past.
 You can either book one of the ticketed areas or join the public at the start or finish points or in the crowd along Oxford Street.
-If you have mobility issues, you can register for access to one of the four accessible areas.
+If you have mobility issues, you can register for access to one of the accessible viewing areas on Flinders Street.

 The Parade begins at 7:30 pm and winds up at about 11:30 pm.
 If you want any chance of seeing the action from the front of the crowd you need to head to the city in the mid-afternoon.